Seb-geospatial/BlenderMapDEM/README.md

 <br/>

 Parameters:
-- `render_dir: str` **Requires string**
+- `hillshade_dir: str` **Requires string**
-    - Directory path to the rendered hillshade image that was created by Blender you wish to apply geospatial metadata to (including file extension).
+    - Directory path to the rendered hillshade image that was created by Blender that you wish to apply geospatial metadata to (including file extension).
     - This file was generated in Blender with the use of a DEM image that was previously converted from a .geotiff file to an image file and thus lost its geospatial metadata in order for it to be readable by Blender.
     - Depending on the directory this function is being called in, you can use the relative path prefix `./` like this: `./DEM_here.tif` to select the DEM file in the directory it is called in.
         - Example: `'absolute/path/to/render.png'` or `./relative/path/to/render.png`